1999 Bukit Timah kidnapping

-In September 1999, in order to discharge his bankruptcy, 33-year-old Vincent Lee Chuan Leong (李泉梁 Lǐ Quánliáng), a Singaporean marketing manager, together with Shi Song Jing (施松进 Shī Sōngjìn) and Zhou Jian Guang (周建光 Zhōu Jiànguāng), who were both illegal immigrants from China, kidnapped a 14-year-old female student in Singapore.
-The trio abducted the teenager into their rented car, and then demanded a S$500,000 ransom from the girl's father, a wealthy second-hand car dealer.
-Eventually, through negotiations, the ransom was lowered to S$330,000, and upon the agreement to the amount, the ransom was paid and the girl was subsequently released without harm.
+In September 1999, in an attempt to discharge his bankruptcy, 33-year-old Vincent Lee Chuan Leong (李泉梁 Lǐ Quánliáng), a Singaporean marketing manager, together with Shi Song Jing (施松进 Shī Sōngjìn) and Zhou Jian Guang (周建光 Zhōu Jiànguāng), both illegal immigrants from China, kidnapped a 14-year-old female student in Singapore.
+They abducted her into their rented car and demanded a S$500,000 ransom from the girl's father, a wealthy second-hand car dealer.
+The sum was lowered through negotiation to S$330,000.
+The ransom was paid and the girl released without harm.

-Shortly after releasing the girl, Lee was arrested by the Singapore Police Force for kidnapping the teenager for ransom, and his two accomplices were also caught.
-Lee was found guilty of kidnapping by ransom and sentenced to life imprisonment.
-Both Shi and Zhou received the same sentence for the crime in a separate trial.
-After serving twenty years, ten months and nine days in jail, Lee was granted parole and is currently released from prison since 22 June 2020.
+Shortly after, Lee and his two accomplices were arrested by the Singapore Police Force.
+Lee was sentenced to life imprisonment for kidnapping by ransom.
+Shi and Zhou received the same sentence in a separate trial.
+After serving twenty years, ten months and nine days in jail, Lee was granted parole and released on 22 June 2020.

-Background of mastermind
+Background of perpetrator

-Vincent Lee Chuan Leong, born in Singapore in 1966, was an academically inclined student who used to study at the Presbyterian Boys' School before he went on to further his studies in university, and he earned a double degree in mathematics and finance.
-Upon his graduation, Lee worked as a marketing manager.
-Lee was a Christian and according to the pastor of the church Lee frequented to, he was known for his good character and participation to counsel troubled youth when they approached him for advice and help, and he even offered them free tuition.
-Many people from the church were reportedly shocked to hear that he was caught for masterminding the high-profile kidnapping of a girl in 1999.
+Vincent Lee Chuan Leong, born in Singapore in 1966, was an academically inclined student who studied at the Presbyterian Boys' School before earning a double degree in mathematics and finance at university.
+Lee then worked as a marketing manager.
+He is a Christian and according to the pastor of the church Lee frequented, he was known for his good character.
+He counselled troubled youth who approached him, and even offered them free tuition.
+Many people from the church were shocked when his crime became known.

-By August 1999, however, Lee was facing heavy financial trouble and potential bankruptcy from share trading, and to make matters worse, his wife, who was in the late stage of pregnancy at that time, required medical attention and the expensive medical fees also caused additional financial burden on Lee, who was desperate to discharge his debts and his wife's upcoming medical fees.
+By August 1999, Lee was facing potential bankruptcy from share trading, and his heavily pregnant wife required expensive medical attention.
 The couple's first child, a son, was born in October or November 1999.